 - Eye discharge

 - Milky or cloudy area on the cornea

 Corneal injuries can occur when a foreign object gets in the eye or from something striking the eye.
 This can cause cuts or scratches to the cornea.
 Common causes of cornea injury include:

 Minor corneal abrasions heal quickly, usually within two days.
 More serious wounds take longer to heal and can cause irritation, pain, tearing, and redness.
+Something called a cornea erosion can happen when the abrasion re tears.
 If the cornea becomes deeply scarred it can cause vision problems.
 Treatment may include patching the eye, using a temporary contact lens, and prescription eye drops or ointments.
 If vision problems remain or the cornea becomes permanently damaged, you may need a cornea transplant.
 This surgery removes the damaged cornea and replaces it with a healthy donor cornea.